-- TCK This pin is the JTAG test clock.
+- TMS This pin determines the sequence of states through the TAP controller on the rising edge of TCK.
+TMS has an internal resistive pull-up to provide a logic High if the pin is not driven. - TCK This pin is the JTAG test clock.
 It sequences the TAP controller and the JTAG registers in the Virtex-II Pro devices. - TDI This pin is the serial input to all JTAG instruction and data registers.
 The state of the TAP controller and the current instruction held in the instruction register determine which register is fed by the TDI pin for a specific operation.
 TDI has an internal resistive pull-up to provide a logic High to the system if the pin is not driven.
 TDI is applied into the JTAG registers on the rising edge of TCK. - TDO This pin is the serial output for all JTAG instruction and data registers.
 The state of the TAP controller and the current instruction held in the instruction register determine which register (instruction or data) feeds TDO for a specific operation.
 TDO changes state on the falling edge of TCK and is only active during the shifting of instructions or data through the device.
 This pin is 3-stated at all other times.

 As specified by the IEEE Standard, the TMS and TDI pins all have internal pull-up resistors.
-These internal pull-up resistors of 50-150 k Ω are active, regardless of the mode selected.
+These internal pull-up resistors of 50-150 k $\Omega$ are active, regardless of the mode selected.